Music Playlists for the Best Hikes In Los Angeles

 Our sun-soaked, eternally health-obsessed metropolis has always had trails-on-trails-on-trails.
 Griffith Park is one of the largest municipal urban parks in the country, with more than 50 miles of paths lacing across its 4,310 acres.
-Lately, those paths feel more crowded than ever - that growth will continue with the success of La La Land, which features the park more prominently and lovingly than any film since Rebel Without a Cause.
+Lately, those paths feel more crowded than ever - that continued growth was no doubt due to the success of La La Land, which features the park perhaps more prominently and lovingly than any film since Rebel Without a Cause.

 So fire up the Spotify and sync up these playlists.
 Don’t forget your earbuds.
 And in the name of all that is decent, leave the Bluetooth speakers at home.
 The hiking gods do not abide that nonsense.

 Elysian Park - Cali hip hop legends mix

 Elysian Park (aka “That Thing Dodger Stadium Is In”) is L.A.’s second largest park.
 Spanning a lush 600 acres, the park offers up a surprising mix of natural quietude (true to the definition of Elysian: “relating to or characteristic of heaven or paradise”) and urban edge.
 It’s a perfect quick trek for Downtowners looking for a pre- or post-work boost.
 Enter via the east side, near Chinatown.
 Trails ring the park, one that traverses above the Golden State Freeway with views of Eagle Rock and Highland Park beyond.
 There’s even a creepy rock in the shape of a giant alligator (it’s been art-bombed to heighten the effect).
 As you wind your way around the park, take in iconic views of Downtown L.A. and Dodger Stadium.
 This all-L.A. mix highlights a heavenly assortment of our city’s past and present hip hop heroes.
 It ain’t nothin’ but a G-thing, baby.